Lou Reed says he is 'bigger and stronger' after liver transplant

 "My husband had a big surgery, which went very well ... a liver transplant," she said.
 "It's as serious as it gets.
 He was dying.
 You don't get it for fun."

-Reed cancelled numerous performances scheduled in California in April, including two at the Coachella Valley Music and Arts Festival.
+Reed canceled numerous performances scheduled in California in April, including two at the Coachella Valley Music and Arts Festival.

 The singer of now classic songs such as "Sweet Jane" has enjoyed a successful solo career with 20 studio albums and numerous collaborations with other artists, including country singer Vince Gill and rock group The Killers.